 The field must be changed before your email can be exported.
 If the field is not changed you will see the below message

-This is similar to must-change but it means that the fields in non-master versions but not be inheriting the content from the master version.
-If the content is the same as the master version you will see the below message
+This is similar to must-change but it means that the fields in Child versions must not be inheriting the content from the Parent version.
+If the content is the same as the Parent version you will see the below message

 The field has a limit on the number of characters that can be used.
 If you exceed this limit you will see the below message